This post discusses an ’s right to a . If you are receiving for a continue reading to find out how to receive all the you are entitled to under NC .

 If your is accepted by the insurance company, they have agreed that you have a valid .
 The ‘s pays for and controls where the is seen for treatment.
 If the wants to change to a :

 “in order for the Commission to grant an health care provider, the must show by a preponderance of the evidence that the change is necessary to effect a cure, provide relief, or lessen the period of disability” ’s request to change treatment or N.C.
 Gen. Stat. §97-25 .

 An must provide proof for the reason he/she wants to change their in a workers’ case rather than simply making a request to change treating physicians.

 The North Carolina Court of Appeals has determined that “treatment provided to injured workers that provides “relief from pain constitutes ‘relief’ as the term is used in N.C.
 Gen. Stat. §97-25 (See Simon v.
 Triangle Materials, Inc., 106 N.C.
 App.
 39).”

 An example would be the need for spinal injections for back pain.
 An the may not suggest, mention or agree with injections because they do not offer them at their office while the ‘s may offer injections in his/her office to relieve pain. ( ) who is being paid by

-If the treatment that the even if the ‘s will not. ‘s can offer will “effect a cure, provide relief, or lessen the period of disability,” the N.C.I.C. may approve the ‘s request to see the
+If the treatment that the even if the ‘s will not.
+However, you may not be able to choose the medical provider to provide the second opinion. ‘s can offer will “effect a cure, provide relief, or lessen the period of disability,” the N.C.I.C. may approve the ‘s request to see the

 If your is denied, you can go to any for treatment but be advised that if you do not win your claim in front of the North Carolina Industrial Commission, you will not be reimbursed for your expenses.